Intervention/docs/image/v3/modifying/resizing.md

 > public Image::cover(int $width, int $height, string $position = 'center'): ImageInterface

-The `cover()` method is a two step combination of cropping and resizing to achieve a certain result size.
-This method takes the given dimensions and scales it to the largest possible size matching the original size.
-Then this size is positioned on the original and cut out before being resized to the desired size from the arguments
+The `cover()` method is a two-step combination of cropping and resizing to achieve a given result size.
+This method takes the given dimensions and scales them to the largest possible size that matches the original size.
+This size is then positioned on the original and cropped before being resized to the desired size from the arguments.

-For this method both width and height arguments are required.
-You can optional set a position to determine which part of the image should remain in focus.
+This method requires both width and height arguments.
+You can optional specify a position to determine which part of the image should remain in focus.

 #### Parameters